IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 This post assumes that you are familiar with basic linear algebra and gradient descent.
 You don’t need to know about any simultaneous localization and mapping (SLAM) algorithms to understand this post.
-The source code is written in Python using Tensorflow.

-This algorithm uses SE(3) to represent camera poses.
-In this post, I treat that as a black box, though if you want to understand it, I recommend [Ethan Eade’s document on Lie algebras](http://ethaneade.com/lie.pdf) for representing transformations.
-That material is depleted uranium dense.
+My algorithm uses a Lie Algebra representation of SE(3) to represent camera poses.
+In this post, I treat that machinery as a black box, though if you want to understand it, I recommend [Ethan Eade’s document on Lie algebras](http://ethaneade.com/lie.pdf) for representing transformations.

-## Aside: Why we care about depth
+## Why we care about depth

-Measuring or estimating the distance from the camera to each pixel in an image is a step in many SLAM (simultaneous localization and mapping)  pipelines.
-A depth image is an image where each pixel contains the distance from the camera to that point in the scene.
-This 3D model of the world in the camera's view lets you relatively easily determine the camera transformation between two depth images of the same scene.
+A depth image contains at each pixel the distance from the camera to that point in the scene.
+This small 3D model of the world in the camera's is useful for building larger maps and localizing a robot within them.
 The quickest way to get a depth image is to use an RGB-Depth camera like a Kinect or RealSense.
 However, such hardware is more expensive than standard RGB cameras and not nearly as ubiquitous.
-In low-cost robotics applications, for instance, we are interested in ways of getting the same 3D information about the world with clever algorithms rather than with specialized hardware.
+In low-cost robotics applications, for instance, we are interested in ways of getting the same 3D information about the world with clever algorithms and cheap RGB cameras.

 ## Depth from RGB images

 In the absence of hardware for instantly producing RGB-D images, you can produce depth images by imaging the same scene from several perspectives and then reconstructing its 3D geometry.
-This method does not require knowledge of what exact position the different frames were taken from, which sets it apart from methods that assume you have a calibrated stereo pair of cameras.
-As we will see, this method works with unknown camera poses on unknown scenes.
+This method does not require knowledge of the exact positions that the different frames were taken from.
+This sets it apart from methods that assume you have a calibrated stereo pair of cameras.
+As we will see, the algorithm works with unknown camera poses on unknown scenes.

-If we have a model of how the camera projects world points onto the camera plane, and if we assume the scene is rigid, we can reason about what the scene’s 3D structure must be given that we saw a certain set of images.
+If we assume the scene is rigid, we can reason about what the scene’s 3D structure must be given that the camera saw a certain set of images.
 For instance, in the images in the figure below, the green cylinder moves more in the image between frames than the blue cube does because it is closer to the camera.

 ![depth from motion setup]({{ site.url }}/assets/simple_depth/depth_from_motion_setup.svg)

 ## The algorithm

 This algorithm takes as input a set of images like those in the scene above and arbitrarily designates one to be the “reference image.”
-The algorithm outputs the distance from the reference camera plane to each point in the scene, along with the camera poses from which each photo was taken relative to the reference camera pose.
+The algorithm outputs the distance from the reference camera plane to each point in the scene, along with the camera poses from which each photo was taken.

-The key to this algorithm is a warping operation that renders the scene from a given pose using given scene geometry.
-If we have estimated the correct scene geometry and camera poses, we can warp the other images into the view of the reference camera, and we should get images that look the same as the reference image.
-To produce depths maps, we optimize the depth and pose estimates until we are able to reconstruct the reference image given the other images.
+The heart of this algorithm is the *warp* operation that takes an image taken by one camera and renders it as though it were taken from another position.
+It is aware of the scenes geometry and so captures effects like parallax.
+If we correctly estimate scene geometry and all camera poses, we should be able to warp the images taken from one view to another view and end up with an image that looks the same.

+In my algorithm, I warp all the scene images into the view of the reference camera.
+I then optimize the estimated camera poses and scene geometry until all the scene images look as similar as possible to the reference image.

 The diagram below gives a high level overview of this approach.

 ![depth from motion graph]({{ site.url }}/assets/simple_depth/depth_from_motion_graph.svg)

 The image warp is a differentiable operation that takes as input